oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-windows.html).

 ### On a Linux System
 Run `make` to build and run the sample.
-Two programs are generated: one that uses explicit buffering and one that uses USM.
+One two-dimensional program (using USM) and two one-dimensional programs (one that uses explicit buffering and one that uses USM) are created.

 You can remove all generated files with `make clean`.